dentarg/auth0-blog/_posts/2017-11-02-developing-real-time-apps-with-meteor.markdown

 ## Meteor Key Requirements

-In order to use KeystoneJS, you need to have the following tools installed on your machine.
+In order to use Meteor, you need to have the following tools installed on your machine.

-* **Node.js**: Navigate to the [Node.js website](https://nodejs.org/en/download/) and install the latest version on your machine.
+* If you are operating on a windows machine, you need to have [Chocolatey](https://chocolatey.org/install) installed.
+* If you are operating on an OS X or Linux machine, you do not need to have any special tool installed.
+Your terminal should be able to make a `curl` request.
+* iOS development requires the latest Xcode.
 * **MongoDB**: Navigate to the [mongodb website](https://www.mongodb.com/download-center?ct=false#atlas) and install the MongoDB community server edition.
 If you are using a Mac, I'll recommend following this [instruction](https://treehouse.github.io/installation-guides/mac/mongo-mac.html).
 To avoid micromanaging from the terminal, I'll also recommend installing a MongoDB GUI, [Robo 3T](https://robomongo.org), formerly known as RoboMongo.
 You can then run `mongod` from the terminal to start up the MongoDB service on your machine.
-* **Yeoman**: Make sure yeoman is installed on your machine by running `npm install -g yo`.
-* Familiarity with database concepts, and working knowledge of JavaScript.

 ## Understanding Key Concepts in Meteor